Tag: 2014

 The below Parliamentary question was asked by Lord Framlingham on 2015-01-15.

-To ask Her Majesty’s Government whether they are investigating the possibility of establishing a statutory quarantine system for all trees imported into the United Kingdom.
+To ask Her Majesty’s Government whether they are taking steps to insist on the implementation of audit trails for all trees imported into the United Kingdom to enable them to be easily traced if necessary.

 Lord De Mauley